tukl-msd/prompt2silicon/README.md

 4. Copy and paste the Verilog code of the desired design into the Playground’s code editor.

+5. Rename the module to `tt_um_vga_example` (required by VGA Playground).

-5. Run the simulation directly in the browser to visualize the VGA output and verify its functionality.
+6. Run the simulation directly in the browser to visualize the VGA output and verify its functionality.

 ---